-Some of the pitfalls with this is the lack of electronics.
-For some, things like lack of volume control and no EQ controls, are deal breakers.
-But with an extra purchase of a pre-amp and those become available to you.
-For the pretty reasonable price, this is a great pickup.
-Many musicians love the sound of this pickup.
+Some of the pitfalls of this pickup are the lack of electronics.
+For some players, things like a lack of volume control and no EQ controls, are deal breakers.
+However, with an extra purchase of a pre-amp and those become available to you.

 By the way, there is an upgraded version available called the Neo-D Magnetic Humbucker.
-This version is just a bit more expensive but may be worth a consideration if the single coil option was intriguing.
+This version is just a bit more expensive but may be worth considering if this single coil option was intriguing to you.

 The Seymour Duncan Woody HC is another competitive budget pickup and falls on the cheaper end of the spectrum.
 This is one of the easiest pickups to install.

-This is a pretty good sounding pickup.
-The bass is clear but doesn’t drown out the rest of the tones and it all sounds even.
+This Seymour Duncan pickup is a pretty good-sounding pickup.
+The bass is clear but doesn’t drown out the rest of the tones and everything sounds even.

 If you’re looking for the best pickups for acoustic guitar, you’ll likely be pleased with any of the options listed above.
 Make sure to do your due diligence so you can make sure to get a pickup that is just right for you and your needs.

 Want to buy an acoustic-electric guitar instead with a pickup built in already?
 Then you may want to check out our list of the best acoustic-electric guitars.